dineshkumardhanapal/Password-Generator/README.md

 Feel free to fork this repository, make improvements, and submit pull requests.

 License
-This project is open-source and available under the GLU License
+This project is open-source and available under the GPL License